 2. The Akitsushima

-This 118-meter/387-foot-long seaplane carrier lies relatively intact on her port side.
+This 118-meter/387-foot-long seaplane tender lies relatively intact on her port side.
 On the sandy bottom to the side of the wreck is a huge crane which attracts schools of batfish and barracuda, making incredible underwater photography subjects.
 The engine room is home to four large engines and other machinery and is an excellent penetration opportunity for experienced wreck divers.
-Marine life is abundant here, particularly in the shaded areas and crevices where resident lionfish, moray eels and other interesting critters are found.
+Marine life is abundant around the wreck, particularly in the shaded areas and crevices where resident lionfish, moray eels and other interesting critters are found.

-The Morazan Maru was a passenger cargo vessel built in 1907 and later commandeered for WWI by the British.
+The Morazan (which is called the Ekkai Maru by some dive shops in the area as this was the name given to the Morazan by the Japanese after they captured the ship during WWII) was a passenger cargo vessel built in 1907 and later commandeered for WWI by the British.
 She was captured by the Japanese who then later utilized her in WWII.
-At just under 100 meters/330 feet in length, there is plenty to explore here.
-The cargo holds are empty, but the steel boilers in the generously sized engine room are still intact.
-The large proportions of this wreck make it suitable for all experience levels.
+At just under 92 meters/300 feet in length, there is plenty to explore here.
+The cargo holds are empty, but the boilers in the generously sized engine room are still intact.
+The large proportions of this dive site make it suitable for all experience levels, although only those with proper training should penetrate the wreck.

 Coron - Philippines - Aerial Shot